-14 medical podcasts you need to follow today
+14 medical podcasts you need to follow!

-This collection tells tales of pioneering surgeons, inventors, innovators, and specialists.
-You can learn about any topic from heart surgery to surgical staplers, and techniques used and developed around the world, from South Africa to Japan.
+This collection of podcasts highlights the tales of pioneering surgeons, inventors, innovators, and specialists.
+You can learn about any topic, from heart surgery to surgical staplers, along with medical techniques used and developed around the world, from South Africa to Japan.
 We adore this podcast because it brings history to life in a really human way.
-You can catch up with podcasts for the last few years as they have a good archive.
-Even the longest sessions are less than 20 minutes long, and the guys in charge are open to suggestions for future podcast ideas too.
+Even the longest sessions are less than 20 minutes and, since they have a good archive, you can catch up with podcasts from the last few years.
+The guys in charge are open to suggestions for future podcast ideas, too!

 12. Health Now